ionic-team/ionicons/readme.md

 Platform Continuity means that by default, ionicons running on iOS (Apple products such as iPhone and iPad) will display `ios` styled icons.
 Alternatively, ionicons running on devices with Material Design theme (commonly seen on Android devices) will see the `md` styled icons.

+Note: this typically does not apply to logo type icons; they do not have platform specific versions.

 ### Platform Continuity Within Ionic Apps

 Ionic will automatically use the correct version based on the platform.
 Note that this feature will only automatically kick-in for Ionic apps.
 When being used outside of an Ionic app, please see the "Outside Ionic App" section below.